Pelosi, D.C. leaders unveil a statue of L’Enfant in Capitol. D.C. sees it as a small step toward statehood.

 D.C. got its first statue in the Capitol, of abolitionist Frederick Douglass, in 2013.
 Now, Pelosi (D-Calif.) said, with L’Enfant, “D.C. will finally have equal recognition in the Capitol when it comes to statues — another step toward statehood the District deserves.”

 Joined by D.C.
-Mayor Muriel E. Bowser (D), Council Chairman Phil Mendelson (D) and Majority Whip James E. Clyburn (D-S.C.), Norton (D) pulled down a black sheet to reveal the towering bronze statue of L’Enfant, holding a pair of calipers and resting a map of his design of the federal city on his knee.
+Mayor Muriel E. Bowser (D), Council Chairman Phil Mendelson (D) and Majority Whip James E. Clyburn (D-S.C.), Del.
+Eleanor Holmes Norton (D), the District’s nonvoting representative in the House, pulled down a black sheet to reveal the towering bronze statue of L’Enfant, holding a pair of calipers and resting a map of his design of the federal city on his knee.

 The sculptor, Gordon Kray, said he envisioned L’Enfant standing on Capitol Hill, then a rugged, forested terrain known as Jenkins Hill.
-L’Enfant’s foot rests on a log as he peers in the direction of Georgetown — a bustling area in the nascent capital — and points on his map to the spot he hoped the Capitol building would go.
+L’Enfant’s foot rests on a log as he peers in the direction of Georgetown — a bustling area in the nascent capital — and points on his map to the spot he hoped the Capitol Building would go.

-“In this statue of Pierre L’Enfant we tell the story of our very first days," Bowser said, "a transformation from rural port towns to a thriving metropolis, a transformation that began as one man’s vision for a capital city that would represent the founding principle that all men are created equal.”
+“In this statue of Pierre L’Enfant, we tell the story of our very first days,” Bowser said, “a transformation from rural port towns to a thriving metropolis, a transformation that began as one man’s vision for a capital city that would represent the founding principle that all men are created equal.”

 By contrast, Bowser said, the statue’s pairing with Douglass represents the nation’s struggle to live up to those founding principles, both in equal representation for Black Americans and residents of the nation’s capital who are still disenfranchised, she said.